Black Athena: Reception

+In 2001, Bernal published Black Athena Writes Back: Martin Bernal Responds to Critics as a response to criticism of his earlier works.
+After the publication of this volume, according to scholar A.K Jayesh, "Bernal’s critics had realized the futility of their enterprise and given up: neither the response, nor the final instalment of Black Athena – aimed to furnish linguistic evidence for the claim that close to forty percent of the Greek vocabulary with no known Indo-European cognates has its roots, in fact, in Afroasiatic languages – elicited much of a response".

-Although Bernal's hypotheses have been widely rejected, his work has still had a significant impact on classical scholarship and Egyptology.
-Some classicists have praised him for putting a spotlight on what they consider to be a Eurocentric bias in classical scholarship.
-Some Egyptologists have praised him for the fact that he studied ancient Greece in a wider cultural and geographical context, which they assert classicists tend not to do.
+The Egyptologist John Baines has, while rejecting his overall thesis, praised Bernal for the fact that he studied ancient Greece in a wider cultural and geographical context, which Baines asserts classicists tend not to do.
 Thomas McEvilley concluded in 2002 that while Bernal's "analysis of earlier periods of anti-Semitic attitude in regard to ancient Near Eastern culture may remain valuable, his attempt ... to derive Greek philosophy from Africa seems so glaringly unsupported by evidence that it is likely to pass without leaving a trace."

-Classicist and linguist Jean-Fabrice Nardelli, in one of the very few reviews of Black Athena's third volume, writes that Bernal's "faith in his ability to pinpoint sound shifts in (P)IE matching, or stemming from, Afroasiatic and in the rightness of multilateral lexical comparisons à la Greenberg over the standard comparative method, looks misplaced; for he has not checked his facts and stands at the mercy of sources notorious for their quirks and errors.
-He notes that Bernal suffers from "proneness to blunders [which] further compromises his construct".
+Classicist and linguist Jean-Fabrice Nardelli, in one of the very few reviews of Black Athena's third volume, writes that Bernal's "faith in his ability to pinpoint sound shifts in (P)IE matching, or stemming from, Afroasiatic and in the rightness of multilateral lexical comparisons à la Greenberg over the standard comparative method, looks misplaced; for he has not checked his facts and stands at the mercy of sources notorious for their quirks and errors."
+He states that Bernal suffers from "proneness to blunders [which] further compromises his construct".
 Nardelli concludes that Bernal "applies no method but ad hoc reasoning based on contingency" and that "[t]he book is full of red herrings that betray its quality".

-A number of archaeogenetic studies have since refuted Bernal's hypotheses of an Egyptian or Phoenician colonisation of Greece.
-In a 2017 study from Harvard University led by geneticist Iosif Lazaridis, the full genomes of 19 Bronze Age individuals, including Minoans from Crete and Mycenaeans from mainland Greece were extracted and analysed.
+A number of archaeogenetic studies in the modern era have since refuted Bernal's hypotheses of an Egyptian or Phoenician colonisation of Greece.
+For instance, a 2017 study from Harvard University led by leading population geneticist Iosif Lazaridis, the full genomes of 19 Bronze Age individuals, including Minoans from Crete and Mycenaeans from mainland Greece were extracted and analysed.
 With regards to Bernal's claims, the authors concluded that:

+Nevertheless, since 2010, other scholars have argued for the ongoing relevance of Bernal's work, even while disagreeing with many of its specifics.
+In African Athena: New Agendas (2011), the contributors argue that some of the issues that Bernal's books raise have been neglected until relatively recently.
+These researchers have begun to examine Bernal's trilogy through a different lens, arguing that it still holds some importance.